rybla/riib11.github.io/_posts/2020-11-14-trumpetine-semantics.md

 - "Lock her up"
 - "I could shoot someone on 5th avenue, and they’d still vote for me"
 - "I will release my tax returns"
-- Mexican immigrants are drug dealers and rapists.
+- Mexican immigrants are drug dealers and rapists
-- There were "fine people on both sides" in the Charlettesville protests/riots.
+- There were "fine people on both sides" in the Charlettesville protests/riots ([Trump press conference][fine-people])
 - "I think I've done more for the black community than any other president, and let's take a pass on president Lincoln because he did good, although, its always questionable." ([Fox interview][more-for-black-comm])
 - Haiti, El Salvador, and african countries are shithole countries ([Time report][shithole-countries])
 - Buying Greenland ([Trump tweet][greenland-tower])